ericgibert/supersid/docs/SuperSIDonLinux.md

 ````

 #### Card
-Specify which sound card to use.
-To know which sound card are recognized on your Linux box uses:
+Specify which sound card to use in the `Card` entry.
+To know which sound card are recognized on your Linux box execute `ls -l /proc/asound/`.

 Example on my Raspberry Pi B:
 ````